damn/core.component/README.md

 ; B says hi
 ; #object[clojure.lang.Atom 0x7daf5b58 {:status :ready, :val {:a 1, :b 10, :foo 10, :fooz {:bar {:baz 3}}}}]
 ```

+# Future work

+* Try with datomic: not walk all entity keys all the time but query directly for components.
+Time-travel, serialization of gamestate, history of transactions for networking etc.

 ## License